 Seeing as oxygen is NOT available, the glycogen breaks down into different compounds, including pyruvate – which later turns into hydrogen ions – the real trigger of the burn.

-DOMS is caused by muscle fiber damage, during the eccentric portion (lowering phase) of the movement.
-The slower tempo causes lactic acid buildup, forcing the muscle to fail on a chemical, cellular level.
+DOMS is caused by muscle fiber damage during the movement’s eccentric portion (lowering phase).
+The slower tempo causes lactic acid buildup, forcing the muscle to fail on a chemical and cellular level.
 NOT because the fibers are weak.

 And this makes a huge difference to your rate of recovery.
-You won’t feel insane muscle soreness the next day even though your workout is exhausting and your muscles burn during the workout.
+You won’t feel insane muscle soreness the next day even though your workout is exhausting and your muscles burn during the exercise.

 So why is Lactic Acid training so effective?